“Can my husband get a green card? He doesn’t have immigration papers to live here.”

 The Immigration Consequences Of Residence History In Green Card Cases

-Although most immigrants understand the meanings of illegal entry and overstaying, many do not grasp how the legal rules for unlawful presence and out of status can impact efforts to winning permanent residency.
+Although most immigrants know the basic meanings of illegal entry and overstaying, many do not comprehend how the legal rules for unlawful presence and being out of status can impact efforts to winning permanent resident status.

-Since the concepts of unlawful presence and out of status can have a vastly different impact on your green card card case, this article outlines key issues you should know about their points of divergence.
+In short, the concepts of unlawful presence and out of status can have a dramatic impact on your green card card case.

 What Is Unlawful Presence?